Scaling limits of random normal matrix processes at singular boundary points

-As $n\to\infty$, the random samples $\{\zeta_j\}_1^n$ tend to condensate on a compact set $S$ known as the droplet, the boundary of which is a finite union of real-analytic arcs, and possibly containing finitely many singular points.
+In the thermodynamic limit $n\to\infty$, the system tends to condensate on a compact set $S$ known as the droplet, the boundary of which is a finite union of real-analytic arcs, possibly containing finitely many singular points where the arcs meet.
+We shall here investigate the density of eigenvalues near singular boundary points and in particular establish existence of new kinds of scaling limits (determinantal point-fields) which emerge by zooming appropriately near the given singular point.

-The main problem considered in this note is the microscopic properties of the system near certain types of singular boundary point $p\in \d S$, as $n\to \infty$.
+We shall mainly study singular boundary points where the decisive condition $\Lap Q>0$ is satisfied; such points are either cusps (of certain types) or double points.
+For such points, we shall find nontrivial scaling limits located somewhat inside the droplet, by zooming about a moving location, which approaches the singular point at a proper rate, cf. Figure~\ref{fig: moving}.
+Another type of singularity, a {\em crossing point}, may emerge at a boundary point where $\Lap Q=0$, as in the example of the {\em lemniscate ensemble} \cite{BEG}.
+In this case we zoom at the singular point itself, but due to the vanishing of the equilibrium density, we require a relatively coarse scale in order to recover a nontrivial scaling limit.

-We prove that nothing of interest is to be found in the vicinity of the singular point itself, but instead we shall find new point fields located somewhat inside the droplet, close to the singular point.
-This is accomplished by zooming about a "moving point'', which approaches the singular point at a proper rate.
-Cf. Figure 1.
+In addition, we shall consider scaling limits under {\em hard edge boundary conditions} (or {\em hard edge confinement}), leading to yet other families of determinantal point fields.